clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 ## Why People Visit Your Website

 Think about your own habits online.
 When you search for a business, you're not looking to be impressed by their life story.
-You're trying to answer a simple question: *“Can they help me?"*
+You're trying to answer a simple question: *"Can they help me?"*

 That's what your visitors are asking too.
 They land on your site with three things in mind: